 Guide Nickki Cheah is making great videos and pictures.
 They are included in the price.
 Since our group was large, another guide was there as well, to make sure all of us behaved well on our tiny vehicles.

-The minimum age to ride a segway is seven years.
+The minimum age to ride a Segway is 7 years.
 The device is environmentally friendly, since it is powered by electricity.

 Where is it?

-Eco Ride Malaysia organizes tours in KL at Lake Gardens, in Putrajaya and also on Pulau Ketam (Crab Island).
+Eco Ride Malaysia organises tours in KL at Lake Gardens, in Putrajaya and also on Pulau Ketam (Crab Island).
 You can find more info here or you can contact Nickki on 017-8823 847.

 If you want to explore more fun activities with kids in Putrajaya, please read our post on wakeboarding here.

 Our trip was partly sponsored by Eco Ride Malaysia.
-As always, our opinion is honest and our own!
+As always, our opinions are honest and our own.